asvin-io/asvin-docs/README.md

 # Contributing

-IoTCrawler is an Open Souce, community driven reseacrch project.
+Asvin is an Open Souce project.
 We welcome your [contribution](https://asvin.readthedocs.io/en/latest/contributing/contributing.html) in the project.

 # License